-The outcome below shows that clients got a worse price in 22-24% of the cases and a better price in 1-2% of the transactions when compared to prices in the reference market(s).
-That is: 22.1% was worse when compared to transactions on ten other trading venues and 23.5% was worse when compared to transactions executed orders Euronext Amsterdam (which is the most liquid trading venue available in our dataset).
+The outcomes below show that clients got a worse price in 22-24% of the cases and a better price in 1-2% of the transactions when compared to prices in the reference market(s).
+That is: 22.1% was worse compared to transactions on ten other trading venues and 23.5% was worse compared to transactions executed on Euronext Amsterdam.

-We found that - on average, when compared to executions on Euronext Amsterdam - clients trading on Trading venue Z are paying 0.8 basis points extra per transaction, or \notin 0.24 worse on a transaction of \notin 3,000.
+We found that - on average, when compared to executions on Euronext Amsterdam - clients trading on Trading venue Z are paying 0.8 basis points extra per transaction, or ≤ 0.24 worse on a transaction of $\leq 3,000$.

 Trading venue Z is operating with a regulated market license.
-The trading venue is used by all kinds of firms, ranging from low cost neobrokers to more traditional banks and investment firms.
-Low cost neobrokers with and without an inducement business model use Trading venue Z for execution of their retail client orders.
-The trading venue allows multiple market makers to provide liquidity and act as counterparty for client orders.
+The trading venue is used by all kinds of firms, ranging from low cost neo-brokers to more traditional banks and investment firms.
+Both low cost neo-brokers with and without an inducement business model use Trading venue Z for execution of their clients' orders.
+The trading venue allows for multiple market makers to provide liquidity and act as counterparty for client orders.

-trading venue Z Execution prices vs other trading venues Worse Similar Better Execution price vs other venues 22.1% 76.2% 1.7% Based on > 160,000 transactions Execution price vs Euronext Amsterdam 23.5% 74.6% 1.9% Based on 141,461 transactions Price improvement or deterioration Average price deterioration vs Euronext Amsterdam 0.8 bps Based on 142,461 transactions Average price deterioration for a trade of € 1,000 € 0.08 Based on 142,461 transactions Average price deterioration for a trade of € 3,000 € 0.24 Based on 142,461 transactions
+trading venue Z Execution prices vs other trading venues Worse Similar Better Execution price vs other venues 22.1% 76.2% 1.7% Based on > 160,000 transactions Execution price vs Euronext Amsterdam 23.5% 74.6% 1.9% Based on 141,461 transactions Price imp ovement or deterior ation Average price deterioration vs Euronext Amsterdam 0.8 bps Based on 142,461 transactions Average price deterioration for a trade of € 1,000 € 0.08 Based on 142,461 transactions Average price deterioration for a trade of € 3,000 € 0.24 Based on 142,461 transactions